Supplementary Python Basics

 7. List Methods

-Lists are very commonly used objects in Python.
-Python lists have rich built-in methods.
+Lists in Python are very commonly used objects.
+Python lists include rich and useful built-in methods.

-Since tuples are similar to lists, some methods that do not alter the original object also apply to tuples
+Since tuples are similar to lists, some methods that do not alter the original object are also applicable to tuples.

 Python |